Reviews You Can Rely On

 Some runners might want more cushion out of their daily trainer

 The Hoka Mach 6 is our top pick for runners looking for a versatile daily trainer.
-A women's size 6.5 weighs slightly over 6 ounces, making it a lightweight choice for everyday wear.
-Its airy midsole and snug upper mesh create a custom-feeling fit that is perfect for long-distance days, tempo runs, and even casual weekend outings.
+A women's size 6.5 shoe weighs just 6.27 ounces, making it a lightweight choice for everyday wear.
+Its airy midsole and snug upper mesh create a custom-feeling fit that is perfect for long-distance days, uptempo runs, and even casual weekend outings.
+The outsole is responsive enough for hopping into high gear when you want, while the Supercritical EVA midsole handles pavement-pounding LSD (long slow distance) days like a pro.
 The magic of the Mach lies in its balance.
-It scores well across all of our metrics, making it a comfortable and balanced road running shoe that most runners could find speedy success in.
+It scores well across nearly all of our metrics, making it a comfortable and balanced road running shoe that most runners could find speedy success in.

-Our biggest gripe with the updated Mach 6 is that the engineered mesh of the upper stains incredibly easily.
+One gripe we have with the updated Mach 6 is that the engineered mesh of the upper stains incredibly easily.
 Running shoes cost a lot of money, so we prefer when their uppers defect stains a little bit better.
-This does not impact the overall functionality of the shoe, which speaks to how much we like it.
 However, in its versatility, the Mach 6 falls short on some specialty features.
 Runners searching for plush road shoes will find the Mach to be a bit too rigid, and runners seeking a super shoe will find that the Mach doesn't have as aggressive of a responsive snap as others.
-But if you are looking for a solid middle-ground, this shoe will keep you happy.
-The New Balance Rebel v4 is a comparative shoe.
-While it did not score quite as high as the Mach among female testers, our male testers preferred the Rebel's wider platform and fit.
-Overall, the Mach is a shoe that we would recommend to most runners because of its balance, comfort, and accessible price point.
+The New Balance Rebel v4 is a comparative shoe that didn't score quite as high as the Mach among female testers, but our male testers preferred the Rebel's wider platform and fit.
+Overall, the Mach is a shoe that we would recommend to most runners because of its versatile balance, wide-ranging comfort, and more accessible price point.

 Read more: Hoka Mach 6 review